 Translation: "Ah, the quiet!"
 "Quiet?
 The last one thought it sounded like a roller coaster full of acrophobiacs, and he was deaf!"
 "Well then you should try working in a department store!
 Oh, that Christmas recorder music!
 The Chinese water torture is a joke next to that..."
 "Shultz!
 A fan!"

 Old Harry's Game is set in Hell - and while the descriptions of individual punishments sound unpleasant (The Devil's Bumbling Sidekick is ordered to literally eat himself for instance) they don't seem to actually bother the protagonists much, or last long.
 The unhapiest person actually appears to be Satan himself, a miserable, self loathing prison warden who can never escape his job and only painfully remember his days as an angel.

-In Jacques Offenbach's operetta Orphee aux Enfers (Orpheus in the Underworld), the gods hold a massive party in Hell.
+In Jacques Offenbach's operetta Orphee aux Enfers (Orpheus in the Underworld), the gods hold a massive party in Hell and dance to the most well-known can-can tune.
 (Though its not the same thing as the Christian hell, in ancient Greek Mythology, hell is practically a portmanteau synonym of afterlife.)